Crazy For Symmetry

 Bamboo

-David Stairs If you asked people to name the most durable material in the world, many would probably say steel.
+If you asked people to name the most durable material in the world, many would probably say steel.
 If you asked what is the most flexible they’d say plastic or rubber.
-If you asked them to describe the most economical they might say clay.
-Efficient?
-Glass.
-Now, suppose you rephrased your query and […]
+If you asked them to describe the most economical they might say clay….
+Continue Reading →

 The Little Town That Time Forgot